turnspike/aetherwolf/README.md

 _glide through vim like a predator._

-All installation steps are non-destructive: they tap into your existing configuration files, or create stubs if you have none.
+All installation steps are non-destructive;
+They tap into your existing configuration files, or create stubs if you have none.

 # :nut_and_bolt: installing base package